syncfusion-content/maui-docs/MAUI/Popup/getting-started.md

 Download the source code of this sample [here](https://github.com/SyncfusionExamples/getting-started-.net-maui-popup).

-N> Two Popups cannot be displayed at the same time in a page.

 ## Customize positioning

 The .NET MAUI Popup (SfPopup) allows showing the popup content at various positions.